Monday, February 11, 2013

 The best thing about Get Yourself a College Girl is the subplot involving Senator Hubert Morrison (Willard Waterman).
 At the beginning of the film, the Senator is fairly prudish in regards to the younger generation and finds Terry's songs offensive but, after the Dean of Wyndham tells him he's "old fashioned" in his view points and needs to be more open minded, he actually soaks in what she has to say and takes her advice.
 When he arrives at the ski resort, he makes it a point to introduce himself to Terry, so he can get to know her better.
 As the film progresses, his attitude begins to soften towards Terry and the younger generation, and they, in turn, begin to warm up towards him, to the point that they are willing to back him in his upcoming election.
 It's even implied that the Senator and the girl's beautiful dance teacher, Madge (Joan O' Brien), develop romantic feelings toward one another.

 The older vs. younger generation is the staple of most rock n' roll pictures, and usually it's resolved in a fairly unconvincing manner (or in the case of A Hard Day's Night, not at all).
 In most rock n' roll pictures, the older generation remain firm on their preconceived idea that rock n' roll music is bad for society, and then, through some absolute miracle, have a change of heart at the film's end.
 Yet, in Get Yourself a College Girl, because the Senator discards his presuppositions about the younger generation, it makes his conversion at the end all the more believable.
-The Senator is quite possibly the most likable character in the film; this is largely due to Willard Waterman's funny and often warm performance.
+The Senator is quite possibly the most likable character in the film; this is largely due to Willard Waterman's funny and engaging performance.

 Finally!
 In an interesting bit of trivia, all four leading actresses (Mary Ann Mobley, Joan O' Brien, Nancy Sinatra, Chris Noel) all co-starred with Elvis Presley at some point in their career.
 Mobley would co-star with Elvis in Girl Happy and Harum Scarum.
 Joan O' Brien was his leading lady in the fairly well done It Happened At the World's Fair.
 Sinatra wouldn't be so fortunate, as her leading lady gig was in Speedway.
 And Noel played one of Shelley Fabares spring break friends in Girl Happy.
 Joan O' Brien was easily the best actress out of the bunch and had a fairly interesting career, co-starring with Cary Grant in Operation Petticoat and John Wayne in The Alamo, but after this film her career came to a complete halt.